-Now consider $\Gamma:=\hat f^*\sZ-\sZ\in\CH_{\dim B'}(\sF')$, by assumption it satisfies $\Gamma|_{F'_{b'}}=0$ in $\CH_0(F'_{b'})$ for very general $b'\in B'$.
+Now consider $\Gamma:=\hat f^*\sZ-\sZ\in\CH_{\dim B'}(\sF')$, by assumption it satisfies $\Gamma|_{F'_{b'}}=0$ in $\CH_0(F'_{b'})$ for a general point $b'\in B'$.
 However, by an argument of Hilbert scheme (\cf \cite[Chapter 22]{MR1997577}), the set of points $b'\in B'$ satisfying $\Gamma|_{F_b'}=0$ is a countable union of closed algebraic subsets.
-Thus together with another countably many proper closed algebraic subsets, they cover $B'$.
+Thus together with the preimage of the locus where $b\in B$ does not satisfy the condition in the lemma (which is again a countable union of proper closed algebraic subsets by assumption), they cover $B'$.
 By Baire theorem, in this countable collection there exists one which is in fact the entire $B'$, \ie $\Gamma|_{F'_{b'}}=0$ holds for every $b'\in B'$.
 In particular, for $b'_0$, we have $\hat f^*Z-Z=\Gamma|_{F_{b_0}}=\Gamma|_{F'_{b'_0}}=0$. \end{proof} \begin{rmk} Thanks to this lemma, instead of defining $B$ as the parameter space of smooth cubic fourfolds, we can and we will feel free to shrink $B$ to any of its Zariski open subsets whenever we want to in the rest of the paper. \end{rmk}

 To summarize this section, we reduce the main theorem \ref{thm:main} into the following statement: